A Reading of Michael Hartnett's 'Epitaph for John Kelly, Blacksmith'

 In the impersonal tone, and in the use of rich compound words, the style reminds me of Dylan Thomas.
 What happens here is elemental and communal.
 The speaker is disembodied, the men are generic, the sole named man is dead, remembered only in relation to his function.
 The poem is a death-happening, a seasonal feature like wind or rain.
 Rain is inseparable from it as an image, a stock one, really, recurring in cinema and horror story—the rain lashing against headstones, the pathetic fallacy of grief and time.
 The grave is mute, and the muteness is finally, repeatedly, sealed by the sound of rain on the freshly laid sod and on the headstone.
 It’s inevitable that “Horseman pass by” was somewhere in the poet’s mind.

 Is it only men who will remember him?
 Is this essential to the meaning, or is “man” simply better-sounding than “person” or “who”?
 I suspect the focus on men relates to the blacksmith’s function and social position.
-His work defined him and, by association, the men around him, the work of a smith being a traditional male one.
+His work defined him and, by association, the men around him, the work of a smith traditionally being a male one.
 He made men of them.
 He unmade and remade them.
 And these men are certainly not the perceived pillars of society, however much they stand.
 They’re most likely casual labourers, or men without any work.
 The blacksmith was a model and an anchor.
-He was the sweet sound of their Monday mornings, the money falling on the “footpath flags”, where they loiter, stumble or stroll, hoping for a better thing.
+He was the sweet sound of their Monday mornings, the money falling on the “footpath flags,” where they loiter, stumble or stroll, hoping for a better thing.

 (1) The 1985 edition of Michael Hartnett: Collected Poems, Volume 1, (Dublin: Raven Arts Press, Manchester: Carcanet) printed “to” instead of “go” here, which I’ve taken as a typographical error.
 The original printing, in A Farewell to English (Dublin: Gallery Press, 1978), had “go”.